We Can Always Catch You: Detecting Adversarial Patched Objects WITH or WITHOUT Signature: Signature-Independent Detection

 \subsection{Overview}

-As presented in Section~\ref{sec:3filter}, the signature-based defense method is proven to be effective against the existing attacks.
-However, the employed signature is attack-specific, and there is a risk that the defense may be ineffective when the attack techniques are upgraded purposefully.
-In this section, an improved attack technique is proposed to demonstrate this risk.
-We design an iteration algorithm to dress up the adversarial patch $x$.
-As illustrated in Figure~\ref{fig:adjusted}, two procedures are introduced to manipulate the patch elaborately.
+As presented in Section~\ref{sec:3sig}, the signature-based defense method is proven to be effective against the existing attacks.
+However, the employed signature is attack-specific, and we demonstrate the potential risk in Section~\ref{sec:3sig-adaptive}.